betterscientificsoftware/bssw.io/Articles/Blog/2025-03-SoftwareEngineersAndScientificSoftware.md

 Coupling measures the degree of dependency among disparate software components.
 If a component depends on another component to a high degree, the coupling is tight.
 If a dependency is low degree, then the coupling is loose.
 Tight coupling makes software hard to change, test, and reuse.
 Loose coupling does not solve dependency problems outright, but the looser the coupling, the easier it is to deal with.
 This is why coupling is always managed, not completely eliminated.

 For example, JSON and XML are common data-interchange formats used on the web.
 Imagine a user authentication module uses XML internally to format user data.
 If this module needs to process a JSON message, it will have to translate JSON into XML in order to do its work.
-The user authentication module is tightly coupled to XML as a data representation.
-To loosen the coupling, the module could be modified to only accept the user data it needs in the programming language's basic data types, allowing the XML (and JSON) modules to be further separated from the authentication module.
+In this case, the user authentication module is tightly coupled to XML as a data representation.
+To loosen the coupling, the module could be modified to only accept the user data it needs in the programming language's basic data types, allowing data formats to be handled in separate modules.

 #### Separation of concerns